 - Add special characters, superscript, and subscript notation

-- Add an image from external file
+- Add an image from external file or web

 - Add and format tables

 - Add XY Scaler, asterisk brackets with different shapes, date/time stamp, and project path

 - Insert image from web or disk, support file types including SVG, TIFF, PNG and JPEG etc.

 - Insert as floating image or as layer background

 - Set inserted image scale or co-ordinates and then match graph when inserting

 - Nice sheet object with hidden column & row header and no margin

 - Mini Toolbar to customize band colors, grid style, frame & grid color and thickness